shatners-bassoon/JOSS_test/README.md

 # Potentiostat control software

-This GUI-based software is designed to work with a low-cost USB Potentiostat/Galvanostat presented by [Dobbelaere et al. (2017)](https://doi.org/10.1016/j.ohx.2017.08.001), providing users with an expanded suite of experiments and features.
+This GUI-based software is designed to work with a low-cost USB Potentiostat/Galvanostat presented by [Dobbelaere et al. (2017)](https://doi.org/10.1016/j.ohx.2017.08.001), providing users with an expanded suite of electrochemical experiments and features.

 ## Features